One of our viewers wrote:

 "Probably the easiest craft is a didgeridoo.
 It is a long tubular wooden musical instrument used by Aborigines.
 You can make it out of several toilet rolls stuck together (to make one long one), or use a paper towel roll (which is longer).
 Decorate some paper and roll it around the roll and glue it on.
 Easy!"

 So we gave it our best try.
-Tasha and I sat down to research Didgeridoos a bit on the internet so that she could get an idea of how the real thing looked.
+Darren and I sat down to research Didgeridoos a bit on the internet so that she could get an idea of how the real thing looked.
 We also took some time to listen to some samples of the music that this instrument can make.

 We discovered that this instrument is made from branches of